 Chaos Bells (2021)

 Winner of the 'Highly Commended' Award in Best Innovation of a Sound Tool or Technique at the 2021 Sound Of The Year Awards, Chaos Bells is a very large (2 metres wide and tall) instrument that features 20 gesturally performed pendulums.
 Chaos Bells' unique sound design in which bell sounds can drone and become chaotic is how it gained its name.
-Striking the instrument results in a staccato (short) tone, and tilting the pendulum/s results in a drone (sustained tone).
-The timbral quality of the drone corresponds to the pendulum tilt: somewhere between 45 and 90 degrees on each pendulum produces an unstable system where the drone grows over time and eventually becomes chaotic and distorted as it is clipped by the digital system, finally disintegrating into broadband noise with no clear fundamental tone.
+A staccato (short) tone is produced by striking or tapping the instrument either on the pendulums (to create a clear tone) or the instrument frame (to create a cacophony of tones).
+Tilting a pendulum produces a drone (sustained tone).

 Augmented Instruments Lab online concert 23 November 2021 - watch here